cljsjs/boot-cljsjs/README.md

 ### Example

-NOTE: This a bad example because React is added to fileset twice.
+This example illustrates how you could use `cljsjs/react` in your Reagent project:

 ```clj
 ;; in your build.boot file: